 The administration of the school system, in all its aspects, shall be delegated to the Superintendent who shall carry out his administrative functions in accordance with the policies adopted by the School Board.
 The execution of all decisions made by the Board concerning the internal operation of the school system shall be delegated to the Superintendent.

-In order that pertinent School Board policies, regulations, and school rules and procedures may be known by all staff members and students affected by them, district administrators and principals are granted authority to issue staff and student handbooks.
+In order that pertinent ConVal School Board policies, regulations, and school rules and procedures may be known by all staff members, and students, and parents affected by them, district administrators and principals are granted authority to issue staff and student handbooks.

 In the absence of established School Board policy or School Board direction, the Superintendent of Schools shall assume responsibility for whatever decision or action is required.
 When appropriate, principals or other administrative or instructional personnel shall gain the approval of the Superintendent.